Using Candles & Diffusers

 - Be sure the candle holder is placed on a stable, heat-resistant surface away from draughts and loose fabrics such as throws and curtains.

 - Ensure wicks are trimmed regularly.
-They must not exceed 1cm as long and uneven wicks can emit smoke, cause rapid or irregular burning and or dripping.
+They should not exceed 1cm in length, as long and uneven wicks can emit smoke, cause rapid or irregular burning and or dripping.

 - Wait until the whole surfaces becomes liquidised before extinguishing your candle to prevent tunnelling and uneven burning.